asciipip/zfs-hanoi/README.md

 ------------

 The script should work with Python versions as old as 2.4.
-It has been tested with Python 2.6.
+It has been tested with Python 2.6 and 2.7.
 No Python modules are necessary.

 The ZFS command line programs should be available.